Gain Student Independence With ➔

 • Crayons

-Here are the things I would add on for distance learning or individual supplies during this trying time.
+Here are the things I would add for distance learning or individual supply kits during this trying time.

 • Pencil sharpener – less walking around the classroom